cosmix/linear-mcp/README.md

 }
 ```

-Example searching for issues assigned to a specific user:
+Issues assigned to a specific user:
 ```json
 {
   "query": "",